Natural width of the superconducting transition in epitaxial TiN films: Discussion

-In summary, the analysis of transport properties in thin epitaxial TiN films suggests new microscopic mechanisms that cause additional broadening of the $R(T)$ curve near $T_\mathrm{c}$ compared to conventional models of superconducting fluctuations.
-Our main result is that we succeeded to describe the RT width microscopically, proposing intrinsic mechanisms of potential inhomogeneity.
-Our results point to new microscopic mechanisms that can significantly affect the resistive properties of homogeneous superconductors.
+In summary, the analysis of transport properties in thin epitaxial TiN films reveals new microscopic mechanisms that contribute to the additional broadening of the RT curve near $T_\mathrm{c}$ compared to conventional models of superconducting fluctuations.
+We have successfully described the RT width on the microscopic level, proposing two mechanisms for potential inhomogeneity.
+Our findings suggest that these natural mechanisms could significantly affect the RT width of superconductors, which are otherwise homogeneous.